 “He’s already been drugged once today.
 I don’t think I would be able to get a needle in him.
 Much less you.
-You aren’t going to be treating him any way.
+You aren’t going to be treating him anyway.
 I only need the supplies to splint his wings.”

 “Very bad.
 I don’t understand everything that happened but given that his bones aren’t even trying to knit themselves back together right now means that he’s going to be in pain for a long time and stuck in this form.”

 “I have this area on lockdown.
 I was told that his pain is horrible.
 I asked the other users in the building to keep everything bottled.
 If your team doesn’t want to be around it, they need to get out of here now.”
-The AD turned and Aaron followed him.
+The AD turned, and Aaron followed him.
 The team was standing outside his office.

 “We aren’t going, Hotch,” Morgan said.
 JJ came running with what looked like chocolate.
-She handed it over and Aaron moved back into his office.
-He tried to connect to Reed but the pain was flaring again.
+She handed it over, and Aaron moved back into his office.
+He tried to connect to Reed, but the pain was flaring again.
 The blocks were wearing off.
 He was hiding.
 He was a scared little dragon who was more than willing to stay hidden to stay safe.
 Aaron sat down on the couch and held the candy out.

-“Reed, come out and I can set your wings.”
+“Reed, come out, and I can set your wings.”
 Aaron tried to reach out again.
 He felt all the pain that Reed was feeling.
-If it wasn’t for the fact that his wings weren’t healing, Aaron would be worried about having to re-break them to set them right.
+If it weren’t for the fact that his wings weren’t healing, Aaron would be worried about having to re-break them to set them right.
 He needed to wait until the chamomile was out of Reed’s body before anything could be figured out.
 Given that it was a totally magical case, there would be no issue with having to fill anything out with the FBI.
 Destara and the Council would handle everything.
 His only worry was taking care of Reed.

 The soft sound of claws on concrete told Aaron that Reed was moving.
 His head poked out of the wall.
-He held up his arm and the dragon hesitantly crawled out.
+He held up his arm, and the dragon hesitantly crawled out.
 He nosed at the chocolate but didn’t eat it.
-Now that they were touching, he could feel the nausea from the pain.
+Now that they were touching, he could feel nausea from the pain.
 As soon as he was settled, Aaron pulled Reed in close.